Semicontinuity of capacity under pointed intrinsic flat convergence: Definitions and basic objects

 \subsection{Dirichlet energy and capacity}

 For integral currents on a Banach space, Portegies gave a definition of the Dirichlet energy of a Lipschitz function based on Ambrosio--Kirchheim's definition of the tangential differential of a Lipschitz function on a rectifiable set in a Banach space.
 By embedding a metric space in a Banach space, this allowed him to define the Dirichlet energy of a Lipschitz function on an integral current space.
-To make this precise, we recall from \cite{AK_rect} (with the necessary details included in the appendix) the notion of the tangential differential $d_x^S f$ of a Lipschitz function $f$ on a $\cH^m$-countably rectifiable set $S$.
+To make this precise, we recall from \cite{AK_rect} (with the necessary details included in Appendix B) the notion of the tangential differential $d_x^S f$ of a Lipschitz function $f$ on a $\cH^m$-countably rectifiable set $S$.
 We then proceed to generalize the Dirichlet energy to a local integral current space $N=(X,d,T)$.
 Given a Lipschitz function $f:X \to \R$ with bounded support, define (following \cite{Por}):

 where $d_x^X f$ is the tangential differential when $X$ is embedded in some appropriate Banach space.
 This is well-defined and independent of the embedding.
 We also note $|d_x ^Xf| \leq \Lip(f)$ and $\|T\|$ is finite on bounded sets, so that $E_N(f)<\infty$.

-This is consistent with the usual definition in the smooth case, again following \cite{Por}: \begin{prop} Let $(M,g)$ be a complete, connected, oriented Riemannian manifold, and let $N$ be the associated local integral current space.
+This definition of Dirichlet energy is consistent with the usual definition in the smooth case, again following \cite{Por}: \begin{prop} Let $(M,g)$ be a complete, connected, oriented Riemannian manifold, and let $N$ be the associated local integral current space.
 Then for a Lipschitz function $f$ of $M$ with compact support,

 where the gradient norm and volume measure are taken with respect to $g$. \end{prop}